samdravitzki/samdravitzki/README.md

 The implementation of snake doesn't have to be anything special but there has to be some kind of original twist

 ### TODO
+- [ ] Implement basic snake game
     - [x] Snack self collisions
     - [x] Track score
     - [ ] Increase the speed when snack is eaten
     - [ ] Hide the snake game somewhere in the page
-- [ ] Come up with some kind of orginal idea
+- [ ] Come up with some kind of orginal idea to add a twist to the classic snake game

 ## Bugs
 - [ ] appears to be a little lag when the snake is about to eat the snack